Daniel-Muntean4/TMPS/lab2_report.md

 ## Used Design Patterns:

-* Proxy
+* Proxy: a structural design pattern that lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.
-* Flyweight: a structural design pattern that lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.
+* Flyweight: a pattern that lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.
-* Adapter
+* Adapter: a pattern that allows objects with incompatible interfaces to collaborate

 ## Implementation